 A near lifelong resident of Spotsylvania County, Va. and an avid Washington, D.C. sports fan, Todd enjoys spending time with his family and friends.
 He also serves on the Fredericksburg Regional Chamber of Commerce’s Workforce NOW Board of Directors.

 Manager, Business Development

 Kellyn joined the Fredericksburg Regional Alliance at The University of Mary Washington in May 2017 after graduating from the University of Mary Washington with B.A.’s in History and Historic Preservation.
-As the Alliance’s Community Relations Manager she is responsible for creating marketing materials, event planning and investor communications.
+As the Alliance’s Business Development Manager she is responsible for creating marketing materials, event planning, investor communications and economic development projects.
 Prior to joining the Alliance, Kellyn worked for the Washington Heritage Museums in downtown Fredericksburg as their marketing and social media intern.
 Along with marketing for the museums, she also worked as a senior Peer Career Consultant at the University of Mary Washington’s Center for Career and Professional Development.
 As part of her capstone for her historic preservation major, Kellyn was part of a team of students and faculty tasked with redesigning the Fredericksburg Arts District, where she assisted with building a comprehensive list of art resources downtown and creating a new interactive website.
 Originally from Richmond, Kellyn enjoys running on various trails downtown with her dog and spending time with friends at sporting events.
 A seasoned traveler, Kellyn has studied abroad in Teresina, Brazil and London.